 - Download and install Disk Drill.

-- Launch Disk Drill and click the Recover button next to the drive on which your PDF files were stored prior to deletion.
+- Launch Disk Drill and click the Search for lost data button next to the drive on which your PDF files were stored prior to deletion.

 - Look inside the recovery folders and locate the deleted PDF files using the preview feature.

 - Select each PDF file you want to recover and click the Recover button.

 - Specify where you want Disk Drill to recover the deleted PDF files and click Choose.
 You should always select a folder on a different drive than where the deleted files were originally located.